-NOTE: To term a student you will need the Student ID#.
-Please see instructions on page 36 to access the Student ID#.
+NOTE: To term a student you will need the Student ID#

 Involuntary Termination

 A termination will be deemed involuntary when the department makes the decision that a student employee should be released from his or her positon for cause.
 Supervisors must take the following steps in order to terminate a student employee.